Skip to content

 Extra Cover for More Protection

-Depending on the work involved, some operators also compare goods in transit, breakdown and recovery, legal expenses, public liability or fleet-style arrangements alongside the main motor policy.
-What matters most will usually vary with the business, the loads, the contract requirements and the disruption a vehicle coming off the road could cause.
+Depending on the work involved, some operators and owners also compare goods in transit, breakdown and recovery, legal expenses, public liability or fleet-style arrangements alongside the main motor policy.
+It can help to check what is included as standard, what is optional, and what is excluded, because the right-looking mix on paper can depend on business or private use, the loads being moved, contract requirements where they apply and the disruption caused if the lorry is off the road.

 Drive Safely & Cut Costs

-Strong driving standards and sensible risk management do not guarantee lower premiums, but they may support a better insurance profile over time.
-For many 7.5 tonne operators, insurers can be just as interested in claims history, incident patterns and vehicle security as they are in the vehicle itself.
+Strong driving standards and sensible risk management cannot promise cheaper premiums, but they may help support a steadier insurance profile over time.
+For many 7.5 tonne lorry owners, insurers can be just as interested in claims history, incident patterns, vehicle security, overnight storage, driver checks and maintenance controls as they are in the lorry itself.

 Stay Compliant with the Driver CPC

 Driver CPC and wider compliance requirements sit alongside insurance rather than replacing it.
-Even so, they form part of the wider operating picture and may help show that the vehicle, drivers and business are being managed in a structured way.
+Even so, they form part of the wider operating picture and may help show that drivers, vehicles and day-to-day transport use are being managed in a structured and responsible way, which can be relevant when insurers review a heavier-vehicle risk.

 Ways to Lower Your Insurance Costs